 At BAT we are committed to protecting the privacy of our potential future talent.
 We will ensure that the information you submit to us throughout your participation in the BAT Battle of Minds competition ("Battle of Minds") is only used for the purposes set out in this Privacy Notice.
 We are committed to acting responsibly and with integrity with regard to protecting your privacy rights and freedoms.

-Please read this document carefully as it sets out our 'Privacy Notice' which informs you what we do with your personal data and applies to all individuals who participate in Battle of the Minds.
+Please read this document carefully as it sets out our 'Privacy Notice' which informs you what we do with your personal data and applies to all individuals who participate in Battle of Minds.

 For the purpose of this Privacy Notice and applicable data protection legislation (including but not limited to the UK Data Protection Act 2018 (“UK DPA”) and the EU General Data Protection Regulation , the primary company responsible for your personal data is British-American Tobacco (Holdings) Limited whose address is Globe House, 4 Temple Place, London WC2R 2PG (“BAT Holdings”) and the BAT entity listed in Schedule 1 of Terms & Conditions as the entity registered in your country of residence (together "BAT", “us” or "we") are “joint controllers” of the processing of your personal information described in this notice.
 This means that we work together to decide why and how your personal information is processed.